 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The mission of the Indiana State Office of Rural Health is to enhance the growth of public health services, funding sources, and education opportunities for every Indiana rural resident.
-Established in 1992, SORH is located in Indiana State Department of Health’s (ISDH) Primary Care Office.
-The office is supervised by the Director of the Primary Care Office.
-The Director of SORH oversees the Flex grant and the submission of all sub-contracts from the Flex grant.
+The Indiana SORH is located in Indiana State Department of Health’s (ISDH) Primary Care Office.
+The office is supervised by the Director of Chronic Disease, Primary Care and Rural Health.

 Indiana Rural Health Association http://www.indianaruralhealth.org/